-Crowning Music of Awesome: "Eye Of The Tiger" was Hulk Hogan's entrance music during his AWA run.
+- "Eye of the Tiger" was Hulk Hogan's entrance music during his AWA run.
 Notable for being one of the first, if not the first wrestler in AWA to use entrance music.

-His tag team partner Dick The Bruiser had these traits as well, but his background as a former Green Bay Packers linesman was played up just as much.
+- Older Than They Think/Ur-Example: Long before "Stone Cold" Steve Austin or The Sandman there was Da Crusher, a smack talking, beer-swilling, blue-collar brawler who was fond of using heel tactics despite his face leanings.
+His tag team partner Dick the Bruiser had these traits as well, but his background as a former Green Bay Packers lineman was played up just as much.

 - X-Pac Heat: Many AWA fans would argue that this should be called Greg Gagne Heat.
 He wasn't helped by his father Verne creating the AWA International Television Title just for him.
 In fact, Ronnie Garvin, who had been booed as a face against Ric Flair at NWA Starrcade '87, was cheered as a Heel a year later against Greg in their match at the AWA's lone PPV, SuperClash III, and both shows had been held in the same town, Chicago, IL.